Genesys Customer Authentication (CE07) for Genesys Engage cloud

 - If no match is found, the customer is asked for their identifier, up to a maximum of three times after failure.
 The number of retry attempts is configurable.

-- If the customer is still not be successfully validated, the customer is forwarded to agent assisted service.
+- If the customer is still not successfully validated, the customer is forwarded to agent assisted service.

 - If a match is found, Genesys asks for additional information validating the caller's identity for security purposes.
 This question must require numeric entry.